-Advanced Beneficiary Notice - An ABN is a written notice given to you before receiving certain items or services, notifying you that Medicare (or other health insurance) may deny payment for, or does not cover, a specific procedure or treatment.
+Advanced Beneficiary Notice (ABN) or Notice of Noncoverage (NNC) is a written notice given to you before receiving certain items or services, notifying you that Medicare or other health insurance may deny payment for, or does not cover, a specific procedure or product.
 You will be personally responsible for full payment.